In vitro fertilisation: Co-incubation

 The sperm and the egg are incubated together at a ratio of about 75,000:1 in a culture media in order for the actual fertilisation to take place.
 A review in 2013 came to the result that a duration of this co-incubation of about 1 to 4 hours results in significantly higher pregnancy rates than 16 to 24 hours.
 In most cases, the egg will be fertilised during co-incubation and will show two pronuclei.
 In certain situations, such as low sperm count or motility, a single sperm may be injected directly into the egg using intracytoplasmic sperm injection (ICSI).
-The fertilised egg is passed to a special growth medium and left for about 48 hours until the egg consists of six to eight cells.
+The fertilised egg is passed to a special growth medium and left for about 48 hours until the embryo consists of six to eight cells.

 In gamete intrafallopian transfer, eggs are removed from the woman and placed in one of the fallopian tubes, along with the man's sperm.
 This allows fertilisation to take place inside the woman's body.
 Therefore, this variation is actually an in vivo fertilisation, not in vitro.